matomo-org/matomo-sdk-android/README.md

     implementation 'org.matomo.sdk:tracker:<latest-version>'
 ```

-* Initialize your `Tracker` either by extending our `MatomoApplication` class or storing an instance yourself:
+* Now you need to initialize your `Tracker`.
+It's recommended to store it as singleton.
+You can extend `MatomoApplication` or create and store a `Tracker` instance yourself:
 ```java
 import org.matomo.sdk.TrackerBuilder;